Suncokret is based on Hvar Island & here are suggestions on how to reach us from a variety of destinations...

 Hvar (the ancient Persian word for "Sun-God") is rated amongst the 10 most beautiful and sun-drenched islands in the world, and it is one of the richest historically and culturally.
 Its earliest inhabitants date back to pre-historic times, and it is the center of early Croatian literature, architecture, sculpture, painting, and music, second only to Dubrovnik.

 Hvar has 299 square kilometers of rocky, pebble, and sandy beaches and is surrounded by brush and pine forest, aromatic medicinal herbs such as lavender, sage, and rosemary, and is rich with Mediterranean vegetation and exotic wildlife.

 With its crystal clear sea, fresh aromatic breezes, colorful villages, and majestic, sun-bleached towns, Hvar is the ideal place for a magical journey into an ancient culture and to the deepest seed of your soul.

 There are so many ways to travel to Hvar Island via various destinations within Croatia and from abroad.
-For European travelers, the most direct and easy way to reach us is to fly to Split, while international travelers often take flights to Zagreb, Zadar, Pula, Dubrovnik, or even Italy, with a connecting flight to Split, from where you can easily travel onwards to Hvar Island via Ferry.
+For European travelers, the most direct and easy way to reach us is to fly, take a bus, or take a train to Split, while international travelers often take flights to Zagreb, Zadar, Pula, Dubrovnik, or even Italy, with a connecting flight to Split, from where you can easily travel onwards to Hvar Island via Ferry.

 "Thank you very much.
 We have discovered Croatia & it has been an incredible opening to another world."